deadsg235/solfunmeme-introspector/creation.md

 This is the official transcript of the creation of the SOLFUNMEME https://chatgpt.com/share/67891e59-23e8-8012-8a45-f717085e0e89

-This is a copy of a conversation between ChatGPT & Anonymous.
+This is a copy of a conversation between ChatGPT & Dev J. Mike DuPont aka @h4ck3rm1k3 aka @introsp3ctor.

 Report content
 You said: